 In 1924, the FBI created an Identification Division to gather fingerprints from police agencies nationwide.
 This made it easier to search for fingerprint matches from crime evidence upon request from one central location in the US.
 In 1992, the CJIS Division was established as the focal point and central repository for all criminal justice information services within the FBI.

-Who Needs to be CJI Compliant?
+Who Needs to Be CJIS Compliant?

 Note: Anyone who gains access to CJIS information must undergo a criminal background check to ensure the information doesn’t end up in the hands of someone with a criminal history.
 On the same note, US background checks cannot be done on foreign nationals.
 Foreign nationals cannot access CJIS databases or systems because a criminal background check is impossible.